geonetwork/core-geonetwork/docs/manual/docs/install-guide/installing-from-war-file.md

 Host ports requirements:

--   Java web server [Apache Tomcat](http://tomcat.apache.org/) or [Jetty](https://www.eclipse.org/jetty/): 8080
+-   Java web server [Apache Tomcat](https://tomcat.apache.org/) or [Jetty](https://www.eclipse.org/jetty/): 8080
 -   [Elasticsearch](https://www.elastic.co/elasticsearch/): 9200
 -   [Kibana](https://www.elastic.co/kibana/): 5601
 -   Database eg. 5432 for a default [PostgreSQL](https://www.postgresql.org/) installation

-For  [Apache Tomcat](http://tomcat.apache.org/)  we recommend the following versions: 8.5.x and 9.0.x.
+For  [Apache Tomcat](https://tomcat.apache.org/) we recommend the following versions: 8.5.x and 9.0.x.
+The latest Apache Tomcat 10.x cannot be used at this time.

 For [Jetty](https://www.eclipse.org/jetty/) we the following versions: 9.4.x.
+Newer versions to Jetty cannot be used at this time.

 1. Download the WAR file